Mamoiada

-Mamoiada (Mamujada) is a comune (municipality) in the Province of Nuoro in the Italian region of Sardinia, located about 110 km north of Cagliari and about 12 km southwest of Nuoro.
-As of 31 December 2004, it had a population of 2,582 and an area of 49.0 km2.
+Mamoiada (Mamujada) is a town and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 110 km north of Cagliari and about 12 km southwest of Nuoro.
+It has 2,349 inhabitants.

 The town is known for its traditional carnival costumes, including distinctive masks worn by the mamuthones and issohadores.
 The local museum houses some masks also from other part of Sardinia and Europe.

-Mamoiada borders the following municipalities: Fonni, Gavoi, Nuoro, Ollolai, Orani, Orgosolo, Sarule.
+Mamoiada borders the municipalities of Fonni, Gavoi, Nuoro, Ollolai, Orani, Orgosolo, and Sarule.

+Demographics

+As of 2026, the population is 2,349, of which 49.3% are male, and 50.7% are female.
+Minors make up 16.7% of the population, and seniors make up 26.3%.

+Immigration

+As of 2025, immigrants make up 1.8% of the population.
+The 5 largest foreign countries of birth are France, Germany, Romania, Switzerland, and Mali.